hodgetorin/vhive-remote-vertical-farming/README.md

 # greenbox

-This code was developed in KivyMD and Python.
+1/26/21

-It is simply a framework for the GUI for an application to control the movement of growing boards and lighting boards in the V-hive system.
+This is a framework for the GUI of an application to control the movement of growing boards and lighting boards in the V-hive system.